DerekPascarella/NakoruruTheGiftSheGaveMe-EnglishPatchDreamcast/README.md

  <li>All VMU icons and applications have been translated.</li>
  <li>All VMU save and application metadata appear in English on the Dreamcast's BIOS menu save manager.</li>
  <li>The "Learn the Lyrics" mini-game previously functioned as a basic Kana lesson for players, and has been modified to teach the player the Ainu phonetics for Nakoruru's "secret song".</li>
- <li>A new font sheet was created, along with new SH4 assembly code to support narrower glyph tiles and all related modifications.</li>
+ <li>A new font sheet was created, along with new SH4 assembly code to support narrower glyph tiles and all related modifications (read more in <a href="https://www.dreamcast-talk.com/forum/viewtopic.php?f=52&t=14736&start=40#p166415">this Dreamcast-Talk.com forum thread</a>).</li>
  <li>Quiz mini-games completely overhauled and localized.</li>
   <ul>
    <li>Quiz mini-game questions completely rewritten as to give players the ability to answer them correctly, while also learning about Japanese and Ainu culture, food, and history (see <a href="#mini-games">Mini-Games</a> section).
    <li>Quiz mini-game timer removed to give players time to research answers for each question.</li>
   </ul>
- <li>Voiced acted dialogue audio persists across multiple dialogue boxes as to not be prematurely halted when English text consumes more than a single dialogue box.</li>
+ <li>Voiced acted dialogue audio persists across multiple dialogue boxes as to not be prematurely halted when English text consumes more than a single dialogue box (read more in <a href="https://www.dreamcast-talk.com/forum/viewtopic.php?f=52&t=14736&start=30#p163650">this Dreamcast-Talk.com forum thread</a>).</li>
 </ul>

 <h2>A Note on Emulators and ODEs</h2>